 Distribution characteristics of coronal current density as indicator for occurrence of solar flare

-We investigated distribution characteristics of coronal current density in an X-class flare-producing active region (AR12158; SOL2014-09-10) whose coronal magnetic structure and its temporal development were obtained by applying a nonlinear force-free field model to a time-series data of photospheric vector magnetic field.
-The temporal development of the structure showed how spatial distributions of coronal current density changed with time toward the onset of the flare.
+We investigated distribution characteristics of coronal current density in an X-class flare-producing active region (AR12158; SOL2014-09-10).
+The coronal magnetic structure of this AR and its temporal development were obtained by applying a nonlinear force-free field model to a time-series data of photospheric vector magnetic field observed by SDO.
+The temporal development showed how spatial distributions of coronal current density changed with time toward the onset of the flare.
 Applying a fractal dimensional analysis to the spatial distributions revealed that a coronal current structure having fractal spatiality was developed in the AR.
 Furthermore, we found that distribution function of coronal current density was featured with a double power-law profile, and the value of current density at a breaking point of the profile showed a noticeable time variation toward the onset of the flare.
-We presented a physical explanation of those distribution characteristics of coronal current density, suggesting that they could be used as an indicator for the occurrence of a flare.
+We presented a physical explanation of distribution characteristics of coronal current density, suggesting that the characteristics could be used as an indicator for the occurrence of a flare.

 The coronal current structure responsible for producing a flare was further investigated in this paper.